BeatKraQ/BeatKraQ/README.md

     <p align="center">
       Hi there! <br/>
       You came across the work archive of soon-to-be the best data scientist in this universe! <br/>
-      Alas, I have yet to transform after some more training 😉 <br/>
+      Alas, I have yet to 'transform' after some more 'training' 😉 <br/>
     </p>
   </blockquote>
 </div>